tytydraco/yessleep/out/The_last_party_at_the_Death_Rattle.md

 I went to the club with a couple friends in late October.
 It was me, Sam, and Theo – a couple old buddies from high school – and Sam’s new girlfriend, Rachel.
 I’d been there a few times with Theo and some friends from San Jose State.
 Sam and Rachel had never been, and they were real eager to check it out.

-It wasn’t my favorite spot since I really hated driving down that windy road at night.
+It wasn’t my favorite spot since I really hated driving down that winding road at night.
 I knew a guy from State who hit an oncoming car late at night, and apparently a friend-of-a-friend went off a road and died after hitting a deer.

 Normally I’d refuse to go, but Theo said he’d drive and promised me he wouldn’t have a sip of alcohol.
 So, I agreed.